-(first posted 10/18/2012.
-Since we’re on a four-door hardtop jag…) There are times when cars beg to be Curbside Classics.
+(first posted 10/18/2012) There are times when cars beg to be Curbside Classics.
 And this afternoon we have a serendipitous 55-year flashback, to a time when Chevrolet was the favored car for Hertz advertising.
 If Chevrolet wasn’t going to be the #1 car people bought in 1957, they were happy to be the #1 car they borrowed that year.

 But for a few new features, underneath our desired rental was the same Motoramic Chevrolet introduced in the fall of 1954.
 It was far from the staid, sedate bargain cruiser into which Chevrolet had morphed during the depression years.
 In actuality, it became the essential template for the preferred combination of size and power in the postwar era.

 A major trend that Chevrolet could not afford to ignore was the emergence of B-body four-door hardtop sedans from Buick and Oldsmobile.
 In view of a combined production total of nearly a quarter-million “four-door coupes” in 1955, Chevrolet (and every other manufacturer save Studebaker-Packard) cobbled together rakish and stylish new sedans that increased the bewildering number of combinations available to buyers.

 But automotive planned obsolescence fifty years ago is like that of smartphone technology today.
 For the third year of its life cycle, the Motoramic Chevrolet had two all-new direct rivals: From Highland Park , the time- traveling Suddenly It’s 1960!
 Plymouth line.